Shatur/neovim-session-manager/README.md

   autoload_last_session = true, -- Automatically load last session on startup is started without arguments. autosave_last_session = true, -- Automatically save last session on exit. autosave_ignore_paths = { '~' }, -- Folders to ignore when autosaving a session.
-  autosave_ignore_filetypes = {}, -- Filetypes to ignore when autosaving a session.
-This option is useful when using a start screen plugin, so an opened start screen only won't overwrite an existing session.
+  autosave_ignore_filetypes = {}, -- File types to ignore when autosaving a session.
+    -- This option is useful when using a start screen plugin, so an opened start screen only won't overwrite an existing session.
+    -- File type can be looked up using :lua print(vim.bo.filetype) with a start screen opened.
+But usually a status line plugin displays it.
 })
 ```